-Cisco Unity Connection
+• Cisco Unity Connection

-This option combines unified/integrated messaging, voice recognition, and call transfer rules into an easy-to-manage system for medium-sized businesses with up to 20,000 users, or it can network up to 10 nodes in a digital network system.
-(Additionally, if required, a maximum of two digital networks can be joined to support a maximum of 20 nodes.)
-Cisco Unity Connection can support up to 100,000 users or contacts in a digital network.
+This option combines unified and integrated messaging, voice recognition, and call transfer rules into an easy-to-manage system for medium-sized businesses with up to 20,000 users.
+In addition, multiple Cisco Unity Connection clusters can be joined using a digital or HTTPS network system.
+(Additionally, if required, two HTTPS or digital network systems can be joined using Voice Profile for Internet Mail (VPIM) networking to support more than 100,000 users.)
+Cisco Unity Connection can support up to 100,000 users in a digital network or HTTPS network.
 For organizations with up to 1,000 users, Cisco Unity Connection is available with Cisco Business Edition 6000.
-For more information on Cisco Business Edition, see Design Considerations for Call Processing, page 9-32.
+For more information on Cisco Business Edition, see Design Considerations for Call Processing, page 9-30.